Pan-African Surgical Conference 2025

 0 +

-The Future of Plastic and Reconstructive Surgery in Africa
+The Future of Surgical Care in Africa

-A Surgeon in Every District
+A Surgeon in Every District Hospital

 Let’s come together to increase surgical equity in Africa.